 Kangaroo care is a method that involves the mother holding her baby in diapers, while maintaining skin to skin contact.
 A blanket is used to cover the baby’s back to keep him warm.
 It’s called kangaroo care because it simulates how kangaroos carry their babies in their pouch.
 Several studies have found that kangaroo care promotes healthy development of premature babies, and can even save the lives of at-risk babies.

 Ruth Feldman, psychology professor at Bar-Ilan University, studied the long-term effects of kangaroo care.
 The study compared the development of children who had received kangaroo care with the children who had only been in the incubator.
 At the age of 10, children who had received this technique slept better, had a more efficient brain function, and higher reasoning skills.
 The study results suggest that kangaroo care has a positive impact in the control of behavior and higher brain functions.
-In addition, other studies have found that kangaroo care helps premature babies in stabilizing their vital signs, improving their quality of sleep, and increasing their weight.
+In addition, other studies have found that it helps premature babies stabilize their vital signs, improve their quality of sleep, and gain weight.
 Also, the practice of kangaroo care can help the baby stay less time in the incubator and recover faster.

-Today, we know that physical contact in a baby, especially in a premature baby, is essential to their healthy mental and physical development.
+Today, we know that physical contact in a baby, especially in a premature one, is essential for their healthy mental and physical development.
 Research shows that human contact helps babies develop faster, and even could save their lives.
 Finally, because of the great benefits that could be obtained, experts suggest the practice of kangaroo care in all babies, regardless of whether or not they are premature.